sqrrrrl/VanishV2/README.md

 If you're using ScoreHud v6.0.0+ use the tag {VanishV2.fake_count}

-f you're using ScoreHud v5.2.0 or under download ScoreHud addon <a href="https://github.com/superbobby2000/VanishV2/releases/download/ScoreHud/BasicAddon.php">here</a>
+If you're using ScoreHud v5.2.0 or under download ScoreHud addon <a href="https://github.com/superbobby2000/VanishV2/releases/download/ScoreHud/BasicAddon.php">here</a>

 Download BlazinFly fixed version for VanishV2 <a href="https://github.com/superbobby2000/VanishV2/releases/download/BlazinFly/BlazinFly_v1.8.7.phar">here</a>